 - The size of individual buildings and the development as a whole, and how this will fit with the location

 Once your application has been submitted, there will be a consultation period before a final decision can be made.
 Opportunity for ideas or objections about your plans may be given to neighbours and local residents, local councils, highway engineers, environmental health officers and any other specialists where needed (conservation officers, tree officers etc).
 All views are taken into account in the planning decision, with the integrity of the agricultural land being the primary concern.
 The timescale for decision making is around 8 weeks.

 Getting planning permission for agricultural land is anything but easy, and it may be that you receive a refusal letter.
-If your proposal is refused outright, or that recommendations are made to improve your application, meaning a greater chanced of success on reapplication.
+If your proposal is refused outright, or recommendations are made to improve your application, meaning a greater chance of success on reapplication.
 With the help of a professional with experience in agricultural development such as ourselves will give you a greater opportunity for a successful application.

 Are there ways around getting planning consent?